soumyarmardur/Python-with-Sqlite/README.md

 # Python-with-Sqlite

-python script which implements the below function:
+python script which implements the below function. sqlite is attached for accessing the databse

 * <b>cell_with_highest_temperature()</b><br>
 Function returning the device_id of the cell with the highest temperature.